 It will be scary at times and will seem counterintuitive.
 Do it, anyway!

-In doing so, it will build your confidence not only in the Lord but in yourself too.
+Doing so, it will build your confidence not only in the Lord but in yourself too.
 For real, if you find you’re struggling with insecurity, I challenge you to try something hard.
 Try something that you didn’t think that you could ever have done.
 I promise you it’s a confidence builder like nothing else!
 Make sure you talk to God before you try anything too big though.
 Haha

 Seriously, I feel like God is always pushing and directing us to do things beyond our capacity.
 That’s how He gets glory from our lives, Christian Chick!
 You know what?
 For me, the very words you are reading NOW are a perfect example because they are completely out of my personal comfort zone!